As the growth rates of electronic commerce between companies (B2C) gradually decrease, electronic commerce between companies (B2B) is increasing.

 B2B buyers expect DIY Customer Service

-B2B buyers expect a significant portion of the site’s interfaces to strengthen self-service experiences.
+Business buyers expect a significant portion of the site’s interfaces to strengthen self-service experiences.

-B2B buyers, especially millennials, may no longer have the patience to wait for a sales representative to arrive and help them throughout the purchase process.
+Business to business buyers, especially millennials, may no longer have the patience to wait for a sales representative to arrive and help them throughout the purchase process.

 The self-service experience is more than just providing a user interface to place orders.